dy-chang/Network-Analysis_Probe_Data/Readme.md

 ## 📍 Overview

-This project analyzes the **network-wide traffic impacts** of the March 26, 2024 collapse of the Francis Scott Key Bridge using high-resolution INRIX ClearGuide data.
+This project analyzes the **network-wide traffic impacts** of the March 26, 2024 collapse of the Francis Scott Key Bridge using high-resolution Iteris ClearGuide data.

 The objective is to move beyond simple before/after comparisons and provide: